italiangrid/storm/documentation/sysadmin-guide/1.11.2/index.md

 $ service network restart
 ```

+#### Host needs a valid X.509 certificate

-#### - Hosts participating to the StoRM-SE (FE, BE, GridHTTP and GridFTP hosts) service must be configured with X.509 certificates signed by a trusted Certification Authority (CA).
+Hosts participating to the StoRM-SE (FE, BE, GridHTTP and GridFTP hosts) service must be configured with X.509 certificates signed by a trusted Certification Authority (CA).
 Usually, the **hostcert.pem** and **hostkey.pem** certificates are located in the /etc/grid-security/ directory, and they must have permission 0644 and 0400 respectively:

 **To check**: